6 Drawing Maps

 )

 For data like this we aren’t restricted to using a column plot.
 We could also use a version of a “dot plot” called a “lollipop plot.”
-I’ve done this using geom_pointrange().
-For some extra flourishes, we can make it a small multiple by country region and map the color aesthetic to an indicator for whether Trump won the majority of the votes in a given state.
-This is what I do in the below code.
-Notice that I switched the axes around, too.
-I personally think that dot/lollipop plots look better horizontally than vertically, but that’s just my own taste.
-To further help highlight when Trump’s margin is above versus below zero, I’ve used geom_vline() to hard code in a vertical line at 0.
-I also got rid of all vertical grid lines using options set in theme().
+This is easy to produce using geom_pointrange().
+For some extra flourishes, I made it a small multiple by country region and mapped the color aesthetic to an indicator for whether Trump won the majority of the votes in a given state.
+For the faceting, I used facet_grid() and included some options to make the width of the small multiples proportional to the number of states that fall into each region.
+To further help highlight when Trump’s margin is above versus below zero, I’ve used geom_hline() to hard code in a horizontal line at 0.
+I also got rid of all horizontal grid lines using options set in theme().

 ggplot(election) +